-The new Plan of Work will feature initiatives directed at biotechnology, bio-security and homeland security, invasive species, and developing niche markets for traditional foods such as forage fed beef, and expanding the capacity to produce medicinal plants and nutraceuticals.
+The updated plan of work will continue to feature initiatives directed at biotechnology, bio-security and homeland security, invasive species, and developing niche markets for traditional foods such as forage fed beef, and expanding the capacity to produce medicinal plants and nutraceuticals.
+Extension will take its programs and services to the people as the Mobile Technology Unit travels to remote areas of the state providing wireless computer internet access to facilities within a 100 yeard radius.
+The Community Development Cooperation (CDC) will continue to assist residents with home repairs (minor and major) to revitalize communities.